Battle of Sacile: Sacile

 Meanwhile, Ignaz Gyulai began his maneuver, leaving General-major Johann Kleinmayer's grenadier reserve to help defend the left flank.
 Reaching Roveredo around noon, he veered to the southwest, launching three infantry brigades at Eugène's thinned-out center about 1:30 pm.
 With General-major Anton Gajoli's brigade holding Grenier's division near Ronche, the IX Armeekorps threatened to overwhelm Broussier.
 Grenier rapidly disengaged most of his troops and sent them back to defend Fontanafredda, while Broussier counterattacked near Vignovo.
-In the center, there was bitter fighting near Ronche as the French repelled one attack only to have the Austrian mount a second one.
+In the center, there was bitter fighting near Ronche as the French repelled one attack only to have the Austrians mount a second one.
 Eugène refused to commit Sahuc's cavalry in the face of the Austrian superiority in cavalry.
 During this crisis, Seras lost Porcia to an Austrian attack.

 Seeing that his main attack failed, Eugène ordered a withdrawal at 5:00 pm.
 On the right flank, Severoli and Barbou's troops covered the withdrawal.
-Historian Frederick C. Schneid believed that a mass cavalry attack "could have smashed" Grenier and Broussier, but Ignaz Gyulai kept Wolfskeel's cavalry behind his infantry.
+Historian Frederick C. Schneid believed that a mass cavalry attack "could have smashed" Grenier and Broussier, but Ignaz Gyulai kept Wolfskehl's cavalry behind his infantry.
 Instead, Sahuc's threatened attack pinned the IX Armeekorps long enough for Broussier and Grenier to get away.
 The two divisions retreated in square, each division lending support to the other.
 They finally reached the Livenza after numerous clashes with their Austrian pursuers.
 Nightfall allowed the two divisions to safely cross to the west side of the river.
 Seras, Barbou, and Severoli crossed the Livenza at Brugnera the following morning.